 Duluth, Georgia Police state that Brian Dalyrimple will be indicted on 145 counts of aggravated identity fraud.
 A laundry list of related charges, like forgery and aggravated bank fraud (just to name a few!), will be part of the indictment.

+Police say that Brian’s brothers (and fellow group members), Jason Dalyrimple and Andre Dalyrimple, will be indicted for their involvement in the case too.
+However, police did not say what specific role they played in the fraud.
 Brian, 33, was arrested on suspicion of identity fraud earlier this month.
 He’d been running from Duluth PD with his infant son since February.
 Police finally caught him in North Carolina, where he was taken into custody.

+Duluth Police also said that Brian was using false identities to lease at least four other apartments.
+Laborah Crawford (Brian’s baby mama) was arrested in connection with the same identity fraud case immediately following the search.
+She is currently being held in Gwinnett County Jail and hasn’t been cooperating with police for further investigation.
 Brian’s 10-month old son was put in his grand mother’s care after Laborah was arrested.
 Police told WSBTV.com that Brian later took his son from a daycare center one afternoon after the child had been dropped off.
-The baby has now been safely returned to his grand mother.
+The baby has now been safely returned to his grandmother. source s2s.